Maine dentist discusses how biologic dental care helps with healthy teeth and gums

 Choosing an experienced dentist

 When you make the decision to have your amalgam fillings removed, it’s important to find an experienced dentist who knows how to do it safely.
-Dr. Imam and Dr. Khan are holistic dentists who understand the harmful effects of mercury on the body.
+Dr. Imam and Dr. Khan are biologic dentists who understand the harmful effects of mercury on the body.
 Many patients in Maine turn to us when they decide to have their old mercury fillings replaced.

 Safe removal techniques